List of alternate histories diverging at the American Civil War

-List of alternate histories diverging at the American Civil War is a compilation of alternate history fiction whose point of divergence is the American Civil War.
-These Civil War alternate histories typically focus on a Confederate victory but others focus on scenarios such as a Civil War being averted, British intervention in the conflict, a Union victory occurring under different circumstances, a massive slave revolt occurring without the Emancipation Proclamation, or Lincoln never being assassinated by John Wilkes Booth.
+American Civil War alternate histories are one of the two most popular points of divergence to create an alternate history in the English language, the other being an Axis victory in World War II.
+These works of fiction typically focus on a Confederate victory, but other variants include a Civil War being averted, British or French intervention in the conflict, a Union victory occurring under different circumstances, a massive Slave revolt succeeding without the Emancipation Proclamation, Lincoln never being assassinated by John Wilkes Booth, and retellings with fantasy elements.